slgraff/rititx.github-io/docs/README.md

 Machine Learning: She has experience in implementing machine learning algorithms using Scikit-learn.
 Ritika builds and evaluates models for classification, regression, clustering, and more, applying machine learning to solve real-world problems.

-Time Series Analysis: Ritika specializes in time series analysis and forecasting, using libraries such as Prophet and statsmodels.
-She effectively models and predicts trends, seasonal patterns, and future values in time-dependent data.

-Automation and Scripting: She leverages Python for automation, writing scripts to streamline repetitive tasks and workflows.
-Her automation skills improve efficiency and productivity in data-related processes.

-APIs and Integration: Ritika is skilled in working with APIs to fetch data from various sources and integrating Python with other tools and technologies, enhancing the functionality and reach of her projects.

 Project Management: Her Python skills extend to managing data analysis projects from start to finish.
 Ritika ensures proper documentation, version control using Git, and collaborative development practices.

 Ritika Bagga's Python expertise is a cornerstone of her data analysis skill set, enabling her to tackle complex data challenges and deliver insightful, data-driven solutions.</p>